claynaut/cs152/phase-2/README.md

 ## Grammar for the MINI-L Language
 The grammar is derived from the syntax diagrams provided by the TA, located [here](https://www.cs.ucr.edu/~mafar001/compiler/webpages2/syntax.html).
+The grammar specification can be seen in detail in `grammar.txt`.

 ## Prerequisites